Rkshrest/appx/README.md

 we are not related to antern just have friendly relations to them.

 # final

-pls pls make this repo a hit and contribute make social media easy and better .thnx
+this repo is no where near it's final stage it's just a  beginning to a revolution and pls pls make this repo a hit and contribute make social media easy and better .thnx